madelinemarshall/BlueTidesMockImageCatalogue/README.md

 ### Code in this Directory
 Here we provide code to help access and visualise the galaxy images contained in the BlueTides Mock Image Catalogue.
-- bluetides_mock_catalogue_functions.py: helper code to read, access and select galaxies within the catalogue, and plot their images
+- _bluetides_mock_catalogue_functions.py_: helper code to read, access and select galaxies within the catalogue, and plot their images
+- _add_noise.py_: helper code to add noise to the images from the catalogue based on exposure time, and plot the result
+- _jwst_nircam_depths.csv_: Aperture flux limits for a range of JWST NIRCam filters, for exposures from 0.55 to 10ks, spaced by 0.05ks.
+Taken from Figure 1 of [JDocs](https://jwst-docs.stsci.edu/jwst-near-infrared-camera/nircam-predicted-performance/nircam-imaging-sensitivity).
+Recommended for full use of the noise generation code _add_noise.py_.
-- plot_selected_galaxies.ipynb: example notebook walking through how to use the functions in bluetides_mock_catalogue_functions.py.
+- _plot_selected_galaxies.ipynb_: example notebook walking through how to use the functions in bluetides_mock_catalogue_functions.py.
 Recreates Figures 2 and 3 from the Mock Catalogue Release paper.
+- _plot_selected_galaxies.ipynb_: example notebook walking through how to use the functions in add_noise.py to add noise to the mock images.

-- test_plot_galaxies.py: pytest file for testing that bluetides_mock_catalogue_functions.py works as intended.
+- _test_plot_galaxies.py_: pytest file for testing that bluetides_mock_catalogue_functions.py works as intended.
+- _test_add_noise.py_: pytest file for testing that add_noise.py works as intended.

-Using this code will require the catalogue csv file 'hlsp_bluetides_multi_multi_all_multi_v1_sim.csv', which contains the galaxy properties, as well as your desired fits files (e.g. various redshifts and telescope/filters) depending on your science goals.
-The specific fits files required to run the example notebook are listed in the notebook.
+Using this code will require files from the BlueTides Mock Image Catalogue, the catalogue csv file _'hlsp_bluetides_multi_multi_all_multi_v1_sim.csv'_, which contains the galaxy properties, as well as your desired fits files (e.g. various redshifts and telescope/filters) depending on your science goals.
+The specific fits files required to run the example notebooks are listed in the notebooks.
+Links for data access are given below.

 Full details of the BlueTides Mock Image Catalogue files and structure are provided below.